paulrobello/parllama/README.md

 * Jump between the tabs to compare responses by click the tabs or using slash commands `/tab.1` and `/tab.2`
 * Press ^S to see all your past and current sessions.
 You can recall any past session by selecting it and pressing Enter or ^N if you want to load it into a new tab.
 * Type "/help" or "/?" to see what other slash commands are available.

+## Custom Prompts
+You can create a library of custom prompts for easy starting of new chats.
+You can set up system prompts and user messages to prime conversations with the option of sending immediately to the LLM upon loading of the prompt.
+Currently, importing prompts from the popular Fabric project is supported with more on the way.

 ## Themes
 Themes are json files stored in the themes folder in the data directory which defaults to **~/.parllama/themes**